NDDV-FCT-NOVA/nddv-fct-nova.github.io/README.md

 # NDDV Github Website
 Github pages + jekyll based website for NDDV
+Styles are written in sass and can be found at `_sass`

 ## Running locally
 This project uses [bundler](https://bundler.io/) to allow for easier dependency installation